 After ascending to the throne, Ashoka extended the borders of his Empire, taking Assam in the East and Iran in the West.
 His realm extended over much of the Indian sub-continent, except Tamil areas in the very south and in (modern day) Sri Lanka.

 Conquest of Kalinga

-Kalinga (modern day Odisha and Andhra) was a province on the east coast of India.
-It had a strong Buddhist following and was ruled through a monarchy and parliamentary democracy – which was unusually democratic for the time.
+Kalinga (modern-day Odisha and Andhra) was a province on the east coast of India.
+It had a strong Buddhist following and was ruled by a monarchy and parliamentary democracy – which was unusually democratic for the time.
 However, with Ashoka’s great military strength, he succeeded in conquering and defeating this province.
 It is said up to 100,000 soldiers were killed, and more deported.
 On entering the city, Ashoka was moved by the extent of the destruction and suffering he had caused.

 Edict 13 of the Edicts of Ashoka recount his later view.

 “His Majesty feels remorse on account of the conquest of Kalinga because, during the subjugation of a previously unconquered country, slaughter, death, and taking away captive of the people necessarily occur, whereat His Majesty feels profound sorrow and regret.”